Advanced Configuration

 <Width>640</Width>

-You can edit the encoding settings and add additional <Rendition> entries, each linked to a <Video> component by name.
+You can edit the encoding settings and add additional <Rendition> entries, each linked to a <Video> component by name, or add more <Video> components to provide multiple qualities.
 Just remember that for each entry in the <Rendition> list your server will need to transcode another video stream for each channel that is live.
 This can quickly consume CPU resources at an exponential level, so please be aware of this as you enable transcoding functionality.

 See more on this via the OvenMediaEngine documentation.